Kew Gardens Cinemas

 81-05 Lefferts Boulevard,

-Built in 1935, this neighborhood house originally opened as the Austin Theatre and has had ‘more faces than Eve’.
-Spent years as a second run double feature house, until being taken over by Rugoff Theatres in the late-1950’s or early-1960’s.
+Built in 1935, this neighborhood house originally opened as the 600-seat Austin Theatre and has had ‘more faces than Eve’.
+Spent years as a second run double feature house, until being taken over by Rugoff & Becker by 1943.
+They were still the operators in 1950.
 Art films were played for a few years catering to the affluent area and nearby Forest Hills.

 The Kew Gardens Cinemas is a total delight to attend, here’s hoping it survives forever.

 Just login to your account and subscribe to this theater.